Get In Touch

 Paralegal

-Our Power of Attorney specialists can help you to plan for the future, with Powers of Attorney that meet your specific personal or professional needs.
-We’ll ensure that all legal documents are drafted correctly with the relevant instructions, leaving you free to focus on the present.
+Our specialist solicitors can ensure your Lasting Powers of Attorney meet your specific individual circumstances and needs.
+We’ll take the stress out of the process of setting up your LPA, ensuring all legal documents are drafted correctly with the relevant instructions and leaving you free to focus on the present.

 What is a Lasting Power of Attorney?

-This is a legal document which sets out who will be able to make decisions on your behalf if you’re not able to.
+A Lasting Power of Attorney is a legal document that sets out who will be able to make decisions on your behalf if you’re not able to.
 That person would be known as ‘your attorney’.
 Powers of Attorney can be used to cover:

 • Property and Financial Affairs